LBrownI/RRHH-system/README.md

 go to http://172.214.209.5:5000/

 - BEWARE: This is 1 commit behind
-- Feature missing: add remuneration button on /remuneration page, to add a remuneration go manually to /add_remuneration
+- Feature missing: add remuneration button on /remuneration page.
+To add a remuneration go manually to /add_remuneration
 ---

 ### 2. **Manual Setup (Old School)**